As Trump's stock market gains shrink, he says it will 'work out fine'

 “You have to remember the stock market, as an example, is still much higher than when I got here.
 And it’s taken a big hit, but it’s going to all bounce back, and it’s going to bounce back very big at the right time.”

-The Dow Jones Industrial Average .DJI tumbled 8.4% on Thursday and was on course for its worst day since 1987 after Trump announced a sweeping move to restrict travel from Europe.
+The Dow Jones Industrial Average .DJI tumbled nearly 10% on Thursday, its worst day since 1987 after Trump announced a sweeping move to restrict travel from Europe.
 S&P 500 futures tumbled late on Wednesday, seconds after he announced the travel ban in a televised address.

 In the early months of Trump’s first term, Wall Street, led by banks, surged on expectations that Republicans would slash regulations, a promise Trump fulfilled.
 Later gains were driven by historic tax cuts that freed up money for companies to spend on dividends and stock buybacks, which reached record levels.